instadw/instadwell-blog/_posts/2025-12-22-what-to-look-for-in-a-coliving-space-or-pg-in-pune.md

 ## 5. Common Red Flags Renters in Pune Warn About

-Based on repeated renter experiences:
+Based on repeated renter experiences and city housing discussions reported by major publications like [Times of India](https://timesofindia.indiatimes.com/)

 ### Hidden Charges